AntonioFasano/filleR/README.md

     -1
     ... start again

-For a usable 2 pages CSV see XXXXXhere.
+For a usable 2 pages CSV see [here](https://github.com/AntonioFasano/filleR/blob/master/form.csv).

 The form XXXXbefore and XXXafter filling (unfortunately not in English).